thacherT1D/4rsam/Development Environment/Final Check Answers.md

 LastPass is a password manager extension for Chrome.

-### What folder will you use to store all of your projects during your time here?
+### What directory will you use to store all of your projects during your time here?

 `~/workspace`